ddubson/learning-javascript/README.md

 ```

 💡 There is a slight difference in `var` and `let` keywords to be aware of.
 The older `var` keyword declares a variable
-in the current function scope, whereas the 'let' keyword is scoped to the enclosing block it is declared in.
+in the current function scope, whereas the `let` keyword is scoped to the enclosing block it is declared in.
 Rely
 on `let`.

 - [Difference between 'let' and 'var'](https://stackoverflow.com/a/11444416/693826)